Firefly Aerospace Inc. Sued for Securities Law Violations - Contact the DJS Law Group to Discuss Your Rights - FLY

 News provided byDJS Law Group LLP

 LOS ANGELES, Dec.
-1, 2025 /PRNewswire/ -- The DJS Law Group reminds investors of a class action lawsuit against Firefly Aerospace Inc. ("Firefly " or "the Company") (NASDAQ: FLY ) for violations of the federal securities laws.
+4, 2025 /PRNewswire/ -- The DJS Law Group reminds investors of a class action lawsuit against Firefly Aerospace Inc. ("Firefly " or "the Company") (NASDAQ: FLY) for violations of the federal securities laws.

 Shareholders who purchased shares of FLY during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointments.
 Appointment as lead plaintiff is not required to partake in any recovery.